edkhrian/eslint-plugin-format-sql/README.md

 [![NPM][npm-icon]][npm-url]

-ESLint plugin to format SQL queries inside any SQL template tag using [@sqltools/formatter][format-library-url].
-One of the key features of this plugin is keeping code's indent after a formation.
+ESLint plugin to format SQL queries inside any SQL template tag.
+It works on top of the [sql-formatter](https://github.com/sql-formatter-org/sql-formatter) with some improvements and post-formations.

 ## Installation
 Install the plugin first: